Tinker-Twins/AutoDRIVE-Coopertitive-MARL/README.md

 3. `public override void OnActionReceived(ActionBuffers actions)`

-	Map the actions from the `agent` to the actuations be performed by the `actor` using the passed `actions`.
+	Map the actions from the `agent` to the actuations to be performed by the `actor` using the passed `actions`.
 You can choose a discrete action space using `actions.DiscreteActions[i]` or a continuous one using `actions.ContinuousActions[i]`.
 Reward function is also defined in this section using the `SetReward()` method.
 You can use `if`-`else` cases to define rewards/penalties.
 Finally, don't forget to call `EndEpisode()` to indicate end of episode.

 	> ***Note:*** *It is to be noted that `agent` is an intelligent entity capable of making observations and taking decisions; it can “learn”.
 On the contrary, `actor` is a physical entity within the environment.
 It is controlled by an agent.
 In this context, the terms "agent" and "AI" can go together, much like interchangeably using the terms “actor” and “robot”.*